-- provides clear definitions of the different categories for workers exposed to COVID-19 - provides guidance on how to estimate the risk from each of those workers - outlines mitigating actions that can be implemented in the event of a workers being exposed to COVID-19 and the proactive measures that should be taken to protect the workforce and manage the risk into the future and can be used to inform risk assessment decisions.
+- provides clear definitions of the different categories for workers exposed to COVID-19 - provides guidance on how to estimate the risk from each category of workers - outlines mitigating actions that can be implemented in the event of a workers being exposed to COVID-19, and - outlines proactive measures that can be used to inform risk assessment decisions by businesses and related actions that should be taken to protect the workforce and manage the risk into the future.

-In many instances, businesses will already be applying good hygienic practises (GHP) workforce management and good manufacturing practises (GMP) to manage other risks.
+In many instances, businesses will already be applying good hygienic practices (GHP), workforce management and good manufacturing practices (GMP) to manage other risks.
 These activities will be beneficial in reducing the impact that a COVID-19 positive worker may have in the workplace.

 This guideline should be used in conjunction with the Checklist for Reducing Workforce Impact from COVID-19.
-Due to the rapidly evolving situation regarding the pandemic, this guideline and the checklist will be reviewed on a regular basis.

-These measures are intended to be applied in a complimentary manner and not as standalone interventions.
+These measures outlined in the guideline are intended to be applied in a complimentary manner and not as stand-alone interventions.